Quick Summary of Double Crowns

 What Causes Double Crowns?

 The exact cause of double crowns remains a bit of a mystery.
-However, genetics are believed to play a major role.
+However, genetics are believed to play a significant role.
 Hair growth patterns are determined during foetal development and influenced by genes.
 So, if someone in your family has a double crown, you might be more likely to have one as well3,.
 More recent genetic studies have identified specific loci associated with hair whorl direction, further supporting the genetic basis of these patterns4.

 Myths and Misconceptions